rust-stuco/lectures/week10/smart_pointers.md

 # When to use `Rc<T>`

-* To share one instance of allocated memory throughout the program
+* Want to allocate data on the heap
-    * We can only access the data as read-only
+* Want multiple parts of our program to _read_ the data
-    * We don't need to know what part of the program is going to use it last
+* We don't know at compile-time which part will finish reading the data last
 * Only use for single-threaded scenarios
     * `Rc<T>` is not thread safe
     * `Arc<T>` for multi-threaded (more on that soon)